owensgl/intro-genomics/syllabus.md

 Students are required to work on Apple computers for the lab portion of the course.
 Apple computers are available in the lab space, and it is recommended that students use those and not personal laptops.
+Outside of lab time, apple computers can be used in the library.
 Windows computers can complete the lab assignments but the file system differences between operating systems can cause problems and complexity.